sematext/puppet-sematext-agent/README.md

 ## Description

-The spm_monitor module can install and configure Sematext SPM Monitor on CentOS, RedHat, Debian and Ubuntu systems.
+The spm_monitor module can install and configure Sematext Infra & App agents on CentOS, RedHat, Debian and Ubuntu systems.

 ## Install